FrameOS/frameos/README.md

 To get started:

-1. Install the [FrameOS controller](https://frameos.net/installation/controller), a dockerized python app, which is used to deploy apps onto individual frames via SSH.
+1. Install the [FrameOS backend](https://frameos.net/guide/backend), a dockerized python app, which is used to deploy apps onto individual frames via SSH.

 2. Read the [device hardware guide](https://frameos.net/devices/) for your screen type.
 Typically you'll just need to connect the display to a Raspberry Pi, install the OS, and make sure it's reachable over the network.

-3. Once connected, deploy our prebuilt scenes, or code your own directly inside the controller.
+3. Once connected, deploy our prebuilt scenes, or code your own directly inside the backend.

 4. Finally, for a professional look, 3d print a case around your frame.